alex-gutev/generic-cl/README.md

 **Note:** STATIC-DISPATCH requires the ability to extract `TYPE` and `INLINE` declarations from implementation specific environment objects.
 This is provided by the [CL-ENVIRONMENTS](https://github.com/alex-gutev/cl-environments) library however in order for it to work on all supported implementations, the `ENABLE-HOOK` function (exported by `GENERIC-CL`) has to be called at some point before the generic function call is compiled.

-Visit [STATIC-DISPATCH](https://github.com/alex-gutev/static-dispatch) and [CL-ENVIRONMENTS](https://github.com/alex-gutev/cl-environments) for more information about these optimizations and the current limitations.
+See [STATIC-DISPATCH](https://github.com/alex-gutev/static-dispatch) and [CL-ENVIRONMENTS](https://github.com/alex-gutev/cl-environments) for more information about these optimizations and the current limitations.